fish-shell/fish-shell/README.md

     xcodebuild install
     sudo ditto /tmp/fish.dst /

+## Packages for Linux

+Nightly builds for several Linux distros can be downloaded from <http://download.opensuse.org/repositories/home:/siteshwar/>

 ## Contact Us

 Questions, comments, rants and raves can be posted to the official fish mailing list at <https://lists.sourceforge.net/lists/listinfo/fish-users>